mxr/clplot/README.md

 | -t |  Specify the chart type (line, bar) | `-t bar`
 | -h | Change the height of the chart (in lines) |  `-h 14`
--w | Change the width of the chart (in columns) |  `-w 20` -p | Specify the coordinate for the top left corner of the chart. |  `-p 5,6` -s | Sparkline charts - remove all labels |  `-s`
+-w | Change the width of the chart (in columns) |  `-w 20` -p | Specify the coordinateg for the top left corner of the chart. |  `-p 5,6` -s | Sparkline charts - remove all labels |  `-s`